Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Anuoluwapo/Task 2.md

 - Hospital shoud be able to get notifications.
 - Rating and feedback by hospitals.
 - The app should permit users to find and connect with medical facilities around the world.
 There's no option for user to register.
 Only hospital registration is available
+- Addition of edit profile screen.
+This makes user to be able to edit their details.

 ## 6. Suggested UI/UX
 - The contrast color of the unselected bottomnavbar icons needs to improve to enable visibility.
 They're not visible enough.